 Advocating on behalf of audiology and speech-language pathology!

 A huge thank you to all who participated in the last Virtual Advocacy Day!
-Over 700 activists sent out 1,703 messages, and 101 students visited Capitol Hill to advocate for the professions!
+We had 689 activists send out 1,969 messages to Capitol Hill!

 Spend 3 minutes...
 Impact your Future!

-Recognizing that the decisions made in Congress today will leave a lasting impact for years to come, NSSLHA and ASHA have joined together to sponsor a Virtual Advocacy Day on Monday, April 7, 2014.
+Recognizing that the decisions made in Congress today will leave a lasting impact for years to come, NSSLHA and ASHA have joined together to sponsor a Capitol Hill Day and Virtual Advocacy Day on Monday, April 7, 2014.
 Those that are interested in participating in the Capitol Hill Day and have the means to be in Washington, DC, on April 7 should contact Caroline Goncalves at email@example.com.

-NSSLHA chapters and students from every state will join together to petition Congress on behalf of audiology and speech-language pathology.
-Students from around the country are encouraged to log on to ASHA's Take Action site to take part in this united effort to ensure the future vitality of the professions.
-Just because you are not in Washington, DC, does not mean you can't make a difference!
-Remember participating in Student Hill Day/Virtual Advocacy Day counts toward one of the requirements for Chapter Honors.
+Just because you are not in Washington, DC, does not mean you can't make a difference, though!
+NSSLHA chapters and students from every state will join together to petition Congress online on behalf of audiology and speech-language pathology.
+Students are encouraged to log on to ASHA's Take Action site to take part in this united effort to ensure the future vitality of the professions.
+Remember participating in Capitol Hill Day/Virtual Advocacy Day counts toward one of the requirements for Chapter Honors.